 You will need to plan for installation, de-installation and making good of the space within your hire time.
 It is important that you keep to these times, as the space is often booked back-to-back.

-For basic exhibitions at LCF, High Holborn, we can arrange for the bar staff to open and close the space for you in line with the bar's opening times, but the work will be left un-invigilated at your own risk.
-More complicated exhibitions will need to be opened and closed by you.
+For basic exhibitions at LCF, High Holborn, we may be able to support this (though this is very much based on staff flexibility and is not a given), with this in mind the work will be left un-invigilated at your own risk.
+As an example those exhibitions or projects with multiple audio visual requirements will need to be opened and closed by yourself.

-Unfortunately, at Chelsea, we don't have the resources for this, so it is your responsibility to open and close the gallery each day you wish to be open.
-Think about what time you can realistically commit and set your opening hours accordingly, for example, Thursday, Friday and Saturday, 12-6pm.
+Unfortunately, at all other sites (Central Saint Martins, Chelsea and London College of Communication) we don't have the resources for this, so it is your responsibility to open and close the gallery each day you wish for it to be open.
+Think about what time you can realistically commit to and set your opening hours accordingly, for example, Thursday, Friday and Saturday, 12-6pm.